 Do you see a racial divide between the Black, White and Latino community?
 Who is most at risk?

-There appears to be a racial divide based on the clientele seen here in the Early Intervention Clinic department.
-Majority of the clients we see are Black and MSM or transgender.
+There appears to be a racial divide based on the clientele seen here in the Early Intervention Clinic Department.
+The majority of the clients we see are Black and MSM or transgender.

 Do you see any disparities among White and Black patients?